-Pleasant Street is just a few minute bike ride from our local member owned grocery store.
-They specialize in being local, organic, fair trade and fair work place.
+Pleasant Street is just a few minute bike ride from our local, member-owned grocery store, which specializes in being local, organic, fair trade and a fair work place.
 Members and volunteers get a 5% discount.
 Check it.

-Beginning 2010 we have started to phase in the use of low VOC and no VOC paints and floor finishes.
+Beginning 2010, we have started to phase in the use of low VOC and no VOC paints and floor finishes.
 What this means to a resident is that their home doesn't reek of paint fumes for a month after they move in.
-We also are dedicated to replacing the existing gas water heaters as they retire themseves to energy star tankless water heaters.
-A tankless waterheater heats water only when it is in use saving a nice sum of money at the end of the year for the utility customer.
+We are also dedicated to replacing the existing gas water heaters as they retire themseves to energy star tankless water heaters.
+A tankless waterheater heats water only when it is in use, which saves a nice sum of money at the end of the year for the utility customer.
 We also replace all of our screw in bulbs with compact fluorescent.
 We are constantly looking for ways to lessen our impact and improve our environmental awareness and pertaining policies.
 To be continued.....

 Cigarette Smoking Policy

 We take pride in the houses that we manage.
 If there is something that needs attention, we will want you to please inform the property manager so the problem doesn’t get worse.
 The full-time property manager who handles the maintenance and management of the properties lives in the neighborhood.
 His name is Jason.
+(Be patient with him during the application process because his plate is usually super full around this time of year) He is Jason.
 (Be patient with him during the application process his plate is usually super full around this time of year)

 The Pleasant Street historic district (32601) is located in the northwest corner of downtown.
 It's about 3/4 of a mile from UF which is approximately a 5 min. bike ride.
 The Santa Fe downtown center is actually located in the neighborhood.
 We’re also a short, sobering walk from Gainesville's downtown.
 Pleasant Street's very own city commissioner, Thomas Hawkins created www.pleasantstreetneighborhood.com, you can download the historic walking tour brochure or just read a brief history of Pleasant Street.